Chapter 10 : He Who Gins, Wins.

 I wanted to tell him I was sorry I was being rude and that really I wouldn’t mind having a conversation with him and if he didn’t want that we could amuse ourselves otherwise, but quickly regained control of my tongue and my brain before it slipped out.
 Instead I said;

 In the name of Merlin’s sequined undercrackers, why did I even bother?
 If I couldn’t be harsh and cynical, I shouldn’t be talking to him at all!
 Oh brother.

 “Your Aunt Ginny is holding a New Year’s party and my family was invited.
 Not really my scene but I didn’t want to be rude.”
 Malfoy pulled at his dressy white shirt uncomfortably.
 He hadn’t exactly finished getting dressed yet; he was only in a pair of dark slacks and an un-tucked white dress shirt that was rolled up at the sleeves.
-It looked rather sexy on him.
+It looked rather nice on him.
 I didn’t like it.

 “Oh.
 You’re going to that?”
 I was momentarily surprised, but then I remembered that Malfoy’s father worked with Uncle Harry in the Auror department.
 And if the sodding Head of the Ludicrous Patents office was invited, then why not Harry’s co-worker?

 “I gather from your dismayed expression that you’re going too?”
 Malfoy guessed, ruffling the back of his hair.
 I tightened my grip on my grocery bag and nodded stiffly.

 “Do you think we’ll manage civility for an entire night?”
 I asked him, cocking my head to the side and raising an eyebrow.
 He smirked.